HISTORY REPEATS ITSELF

 “So, what is it that brings you here, my dear?”

 “Freya… I found her dead this morning.”

 “Oh, Elisabeth, I’m truly sorry.
-Loosing your first horse is heartbreaking.
+Losing your first horse is heartbreaking.
 I know how much you loved her.”

-“Thank you for you kind words, Mrs. Pétite.”
+“Thank you for your kind words, Mrs. Pétite.”

 “Please, call me Cécile.”

 “Thank you, Cécile.”

 “I remember when I lost my first horse.
 His name was Caesar, he was an Arab,” Cécile started feeling nostalgic.
 “We had won innumerable races together.
 I will never forget his shiny black hair… He was a very loyal friend, until-,” she suddenly interrupted her speech.